enriquemolinari/layers-with-jpa/README.md

 What about if in the package by feature a class in the product package needs to talk with a class in the user package.
 In a similar way, what about if a class in the register component needs to talk with a class in the login component.
 Should a LoginComponet interface return a User model, or a pretty specific to that component data structure, like AuthUser?

 You have to decide, it is a trade off.
 However, some principles cannot be violated.
 All dependencies must be done throw the package entry point/interface (domain servicies, not controller please) or the component interface (this is a cleaner way).
+Or, not depend at all between them, and use async event mechanisms (link in the microservice world).

 ![package-feature-1](https://user-images.githubusercontent.com/11150895/201475215-d4289882-8b30-4f41-b742-fef793b23751.png)